 Last year, Victoria University of Wellington graduate Jake EvillÂ created the Cortex cast, a concept that sought to potentially replace traditional plaster casts while also offering the added benefit of being lightweight and odor-free.
 Now, the Osteoid cast, a new concept designed by Deniz Karasahin, takes things a step further by adding an ultrasound device meant to speed up the healing process.

 Improve healing by 80 percent

 The next step for this design is to create a locking mechanism for the cast that protects the limb and cast itself in as effective a way as possible.
 Given that this is just a concept, Karasahin's team has time.
-But this being only the second in attractive new ways of rethinking the plaster cast means we may not be far off from seeing this in real life.
+But this being an attractive new way to rethink the plaster cast means we may not be far off from seeing this in real life.